curiouschip/learn/content/docs/getting-started/_index.md

 <--->
 ### Connecting Controllers
-Simply guide in from the side to connect to USB ports until you feel them lock in place.
-There are grooves on the back of Pip that help guide in the controllers
+Simply guide in from the side to connect to the USB ports until you feel the controllers lock in place.
+There are grooves on the back of Pip that help guide in the controllers.

 {{< /columns >}}